openstack/openstack-manuals/doc/admin-guide/source/networking-use.rst

 Basic Compute and Networking operations
 ---------------------------------------

-This table shows example neutron and nova commands that enable you to complete basic VM networking operations:
+This table shows example :command:`openstack` commands that enable you to complete basic VM networking operations:

 +----------------------------------+-----------------------------------------+